zeroshii/Fitness-Tracker/README.md

 This is a workout tracker application that allows the user to create and track daily workouts.
 Multiple exercises can be logged on a given day by name, type, weight, sets, reps, and duration of exercise.
 If the exercise is a cardio exercise, distance traveled is tracked.

+The deployed application can be seen here: [Fitness Tracker](https://infinite-savannah-30376.herokuapp.com/)

 ## Technologies

 * MongoDB Atlas database